vccw/vccw.github.io/sponsors.md

 businesses and individuals provided funding and services that help us run the festivals and sponsor local arts projects.
 Join us in thanking them.

-If you're interested in being a sponsor for the 2015 Violet Crown Arts Festival in December, please contact <vccwpresident@yahoo.com>.
+If you&apos;re interested in being a sponsor for the 2016 Violet Crown Festival in May, please see <a href="/docs/2016_VCF_Sponsor.pdf">our sponsorship guide</a>.

 ### Gold Sponsors